Patient Advisory Board Booklet

 In the field of neuromuscular diseases, highly active patient organizations have historically been key in the generation of disease-specific training and information material for healthcare professionals as well as patients, and in the development of robust evidence to support health and social care interventions in their European Member State.

-EURO-NMD plans to establish common tools to monitor patient experience and satisfaction and improve service quality.
-These tools will integrate with a broader quality and safety framework and will be established once the network is functioning.
+In particular, EURO-NMD plans to establish common tools to monitor patient experience and satisfaction and improve service quality.
+These tools will integrate with a broader quality and safety framework.

 In collaboration with patient representatives, EURO-NMD will work towards service excellence based on the needs and expectations of patients and families.
 EURO-NMD will also obtain patient and family input about their experience with the different care pathways.

-Together with satisfaction surveys and PROMs the network will work with the Patient Organisations to disseminate information and raise awareness about standards of care; risks associated with the procedures and treatments; and adverse events and their causes.
+Together with satisfaction surveys and PROMs the network will work with the Patient Organisations to disseminate information and raise awareness about standards of care; risks associated with the procedures and treatments; adverse events and their causes; and educational programs, inter alia.